 So how do you set out-of-season rates?
 Remember that you don’t have to rely solely on your own judgment when setting prices; start by looking at the competition.
-Check out what your competitors are offering by surfing vacation rental websites and listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
-You could also look on OTAs to compare the cost per night of staying in a nearby hotel for that time of year.
+Check out what your competitors are offering by looking at vacation rental websites and listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
+You could also look at online travel agencies to compare the cost per night of staying in a nearby hotel for that time of year.

-Additionally, by offering your guests added-value deals such as three nights for the price of two, or a whole week for the price of four nights, you might find you’re able to fill much more of your calendar than you originally thought.
+By offering your guests added-value deals such as three nights for the price of two, or a whole week for the price of four nights, you might find you’re able to fill much more of your calendar than you originally thought.
 You can also include a percentage in a discounted deal such “as 30% off”.
 This way it will be more appealing for travelers as they know they are getting a better deal.
 Moreover, it’s a great way to market your vacation rental.

-Look at past shoulder season bookings and define the demographics of guests who prefer an off-season break.
+Look at your past bookings and define the demographics of guests who prefer an off-season break.
 You might find it’s seniors who want to escape the crowds of high-season tourists, romantic couples looking for a cozy autumnal weekend or active groups of adults wanting to enjoy outdoor pursuits without the summer heat (or winter snow!).

 Once you know who your off-peak target market is, how can you make your property appeal to these guests?
 Think about it: if you have a six-bedroom family vacation home, couples are unlikely to book it, fearing they are paying too much for all that unused space.
 So consider closing off most bedrooms, then re-advertise your vacation rental as a one or two-bedroom home at a more appropriate price.

-Promote the features that would appeal to your out-of-season guest.
+Promote features that would appeal to your out-of-season guest.
 Think of outdoor images that show fall leaves or a light dusting of snow, and interiors that highlight a cozy log fire, spice-scented candles, a selection of board games and books, a fall wreath on the door or some hot chocolate warming on the stove.
 Make sure you add comforting duvets in the bedrooms and scarves and hats by the front door.

-By following our top tips you’ll soon be on your way to securing more low-season bookings.
+By following our top tips, you’ll soon be on your way to securing more low-season bookings.
 Don’t forget that the key to attracting out of season guests is creativity and flexibility – what can you provide that your competitors can’t?
 You can always update your listing descriptions depending on the season to reflect just what your guests can expect to do, see and experience!